AxtMueller/Windows-Batch-Deployment/README.md

 If you want to share your server programs, please commit your programs and / or source code to "Issues" with brief description.
 I will add your programs to the "User-defined server program" directory if I think they are useful.

 # Application Scenario Examples
 1. You are an administrator of IT department.
 You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, [pushing notifications](binaries/user-defined-server-program/push-message-test)).
-I used to work in this post, this is my original purpose of making this software.
+I used to work in this position, this is my original purpose of making this software.
 2. You are a developer.
 Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you have to [grab some data](binaries/user-defined-server-program/dump-kernel-memory) or perform some debugging tests.
 3. You are a person with a lot of secrets.
 You need to [erase the data on the disk](binaries/user-defined-server-program/erase-disk-data) when your computer is stolen.
 4. You are a voyeur, you want to know what your spouse did on the computer [by taking screenshots](binaries/user-defined-server-program/periodic-screen-capture).